camunda/camunda-docs-static/get-started/content/quick-start/deploy.md

 # Verify the Deployment with Cockpit

 Next, use Cockpit to see if the process was successfully deployed.
-Go to [http://localhost:8080/camunda/app/cockpit](http://localhost:8080/camunda/app/cockpit) and log in with demo / demo.
+Go to [http://localhost:8080/camunda/app/cockpit](http://localhost:8080/camunda/app/cockpit) and log in with the credentials demo / demo.
 Your process *Payment Retrieval* should be visible on the dashboard.

 {{< img src="../img/cockpit-payment-retrieval.png" >}}

 # Start a Process Instance

-In Camunda, there are different ways to start a new process instances.
+In Camunda, there are different ways to start a new process instance.
 You can leverage the Camunda REST API to start a new process instance by sending a POST Request.

 ## a) curl / wget